Correct registration of publications in Pure is the foundation for the overview of research from Aarhus University.

 It is important that you provide the correct peer-review status, as AU Pure does not have sufficient knowledge to adjust an incorrect peer-review status.

 Publication status is automatically set to "Published" when the record in Pure is created.
-If you register the publication before it is published in its final version, please select a different status from the drop-down menu e.g. "Pub ahead of print".
-If the publication does not have an article number or volume and issue it is not published in its final version in the context of AU Pure.
+If you register the publication before it is published in its final version, please select a different status from the drop-down menu e.g. "e-pub ahead of print".
+From 2025, e-pubs ahead of print will also be counted in the year they are accessible.
+When their status changes to "published", they can be updated with volume, issue, page number/article number, but the original publishing year remains unchanged.

 You can choose to register each step of the publishing process to have the entire publishing history recorded in Pure.
 Only the latest status is shown on your personal AU homepage.